decred-proposals/mainnet/012b4e335f25704e28ef196d650316dca421f730225d39e37b31b3c646eb8497/1/payload/index.md

 Anastasia is a PR specialist with extensive experience in financial and blockchain projects.
 Prior to joining Ditto, she managed communications for various blockchain startups in Russia, Europe and the U.S. such as Bitfury, Waves, SingularityNET and others.
 Her specialties include crisis communications, media relations, analyst relations, and community management.
 Anastasia holds a bachelor’s degree in Communications with a specialization in Public Relations from Moscow State University and National Chengchi University in Taiwan.

-**When**
+**When and How Much**

+A year ago, Ditto fought to win Decred’s business because we believed in the project.
+We agreed to be paid in DCR, and we reduced the price based on the community’s feedback.

+Fast forward one year, and none of us realized how deep and meaningful our partnership would become.
+This has become as much about the project as it is about our retainer.
+And Ditto has never been the type of PR firm that chased a faster buck or a bigger client.
+What does that mean?
+This bear market is a test of the Decred/Ditto relationship.
+And during cold seasons like the one we are in now, Ditto wants to not just stick it out with you, but we are going to come out the other end of this chilly alt season together.
+And for Ditto to go all the way through this bear market together, that means we need to reduce our price until we make it.

-Decred had a fantastic year on the development side: Progress on Lightning Network, mobile wallets launching, privacy implementation, and the DEX, to name just a few.
-But the bear market presents challenges to every crypto project, with most being forced to tighten their belts to weather the storm.
-In recognition of these challenges, and as our work evolves to become more targeted and strategic, Ditto is reducing its monthly retainer — thought this won’t sacrifice our level of engagement with the community.
-As we’ve done for the past year, this will be a 6-month contract with a simple 30-day out clause.
-Ditto proposes a monthly budget of $20,000 equivalent in DCR for the above services to be rendered.
+Ditto proposes another 6-month contract with a simple 30-day out clause.
+We propose a monthly budget of $17,500 equivalent in DCR for the above services to be rendered.
+This is a 30% reduction in price.

+When?
+Now!
+We are ready to keep going, if you’ll have us!